Non-governmental organizations, experts, centres of expertise and research institutes

 At the national level, States Parties are encouraged to involve NGOs in their safeguarding efforts especially in the identification and definition of intangible cultural heritage since NGOs are often best placed to work directly with heritage communities.

 At the international level, accredited NGOs may be invited by the Intergovernmental Committee to provide advisory services.
-At its third session, the General Assembly approved the accreditation of close to 100 NGOs.
+The General Assembly already approved the accreditation of more than 150 NGOs (97 at its third session, in 2010, 59 in 2012 and 22 in 2014).
 NGOs whose activities are in the field of intangible cultural heritage are welcome to request accreditation, particularly those from developing countries.

 Experts, centres of expertise and research institutes